 East Avenue & Queen City Substation Improvement Project

 Vermont Electric Power Company proposes to install two air core reactors at the East Avenue substation and one air core reactor at the Queen City substation.
-During contruction, VELCO will also take the opportunity to make improvements to the physical security of the Queen City subtation.
+During construction, VELCO will also take the opportunity to make improvements to the physical security of the Queen City substation.

 Needs & Benefits